Missouri Route 171

-Route 171 is a short highway in western Missouri.
-Its northern terminus is at the Kansas state line where it continues as K-171 near Opolis, Kansas.
-Its southern terminus is at the junction of Interstate 49/U.S. Route 71, Route 96 and Route 571 in Carthage.
-The last ten southbound miles are concurrent with Business I-49.
+Route 171 is a short highway in southwestern Missouri.
+It runs from Interstate 49 (I-49) in Carthage northwest to the Kansas state line.
+The first ten miles are concurrent with I-49 BL.

 Route description

 Some (about half) of those last 10 mi to Carthage, from its junction with I-49 Business at Madison Ave. in Webb City, are routed in a northeasterly direction.
 This results in going northeast on southbound Route 171 and vice versa along this stretch.
 However, I-49 Business is going more or less in its designated direction, north, in a wrong-way concurrency at the same time.

 Also, because of this curve back to the northeast, Route 171 and Route 96 intersect each other on opposite sides of the Joplin/Webb City area.
 Going "southbound," Route 96 and Route 171 meet each other about two miles (3 km) north of Carl Junction and then again about two miles (3 km) west of Carthage.
 Route 96 maintains a straight east–west routing between these two points except at the very east end before the intersection with Route 171 and I-49 Business.

 At Carthage, Route 171 meets its "parent" route, US 71, along with I-49.
 Route 171's "southern" terminus and I-49 Business' northern terminus are here while the northern terminus of Route 571 approaches from the east.
 Route 96 continues through this interchange.
 This results in three x71's meeting in the same location.